nguye340/Jamsepticeye2DGame/README.md

-# Jamsepticeye2DGame
+# Jamsepticeye Oct 2025 (Game Jam)
-2D platformer for 5 days game jam with mechanic serving the theme "death is an opportunity"
+2D platformer for 5 days game jam with the mechanic serving the theme "death is an opportunity"